ghacks Technology News

 • Realtek – Sound

-The program will scan the system for files and Registry settings for the selected type of hardware and display those in a list.
+The program scans the system for files and Registry settings for the selected type of hardware, and displays those it finds in a list.
 All entries are checked by default and can be cleaned from that window.
 It is also possible to uncheck certain entries before starting the device driver cleanup process.

 The developers of Driver Sweeper are recommending to uninstall the hardware using the uninstallation routines provided by the Windows operating system and / or hardware manufacturer before running their product to find and cleanup the leftovers.
 They also suggest to run Driver Sweeper in Safe Mode so that the tool can safely delete the files and Registry settings.